Call 020 7794 5757 - Email info@numerallp.com

 How to claim

 Claims will normally be made using payroll software, either commercial or HM Revenue & Customs’ (HMRC’s) Basic PAYE Tools.
-The employer Class 1 NIC liability is reduced to nil until such time as the cumulative reduction reaches £4,000 in the tax year.
-For example if the employer’s NICs are £900 each month, the Employment Allowance used will be £900 in April, £900 in May, £900 in June, £900 in July and £400 in August.
+The employer Class 1 NIC liability is reduced to nil until such time as the cumulative reduction reaches £5,000 in the tax year.
+For example if the employer’s NICs are £900 each month, the Employment Allowance used will be £900 in April, £900 in May, £900 in June, £900 in July, £900 in August and £500 in September.

 Once an initial claim has been made, HMRC will automatically carry it forward to the next tax year, regardless of any changes in payroll software.
 Therefore it is important to check at the beginning of each year that there have been no other changes in relevant circumstances.